 This easy to make gluten free chocolate cake might become your new favorite dessert because it’s fudgy, moist, rich, and so chocolaty!
 It’s a delicious vegan chocolate cake that is also perfect for birthdays!
-The recipe is not only gluten free but also plant-based (dairy-free, egg-free), gluten-free, refined sugar-free, oil-free, and pretty healthy because it contains zucchini and sweet potato!
+The recipe is not only gluten free but also plant-based (dairy-free, egg-free), refined sugar-free, oil-free, and quite healthy because it contains zucchini and sweet potato!

 Where do I begin?
-I think I just went to chocolate heaven after eating one slice of this delicious chocolate cake.
-I am not kidding, this cake is life!
-It’s so rich, chocolaty, even though it contains zucchini!
+I think I just went to chocolate heaven after eating a slice of this delicious vegan chocolate cake.
+I am not kidding, this cake is so tasty even though it contains zucchini!
 The zucchini adds moisture, vitamins, minerals, and fiber.
 Check out this article to read about the health benefits of zucchini.

-Chocolate cakes have a bad reputation because normally they contain tons of sugar, eggs, and butter but not this one!
+Chocolate cakes have a bad reputation because normally they contain lots of sugar, eggs, and butter but not this one!
 Even though it’s a healthy chocolate cake, it tastes absolutely amazing.
 Also, would you guess that the creamy frosting contains sweet potatoes?
 I bet you wouldn’t! 😀

 I do have some recipes which contain a few tablespoons of oil but sometimes, I try to completely skip the oil.
 Even though oil is plant-based it’s a refined food that contains 100% fat and no fiber at all.
 So whenever possible I rather consume the whole plant and not the oil.

 For example, instead of avocado oil, I eat an avocado.
 Or instead of coconut oil, I eat coconut meat.
-Whole foods are always complete and contain vitamins, minerals, fiber, etc. and is, therefore, much healthier.
+Whole foods are always complete and contain vitamins, minerals, fiber, etc. which makes them much healthier.

-I am not saying that this vegan chocolate cake is fat-free because it is not.
+I am not saying that this gluten free chocolate cake is fat-free because it is not.
 Fat adds taste and a great texture to baked goods, furthermore, it’s important to eat a diet with healthy fats.
-However, you can get the same result with ground nuts or seeds (like almond flour, nut butter, etc).
+However, you can get similar results with ground nuts or seeds (like almond flour, nut butter, etc).

-How To Make A Vegan Chocolate Zucchini Cake?
+How To Make A Gluten Free Chocolate Cake?

 I promise that the recipe isn’t hard to follow.
 I also included step-by-step process shots for easy visual instructions.
 You can find the list of ingredients, measurements, nutrition facts, and instructions in the printable recipe below.

-- Process the dry ingredients in a blender and put them in a mixing bowl.
+- Process the dry ingredients in a blender, then transfer them to a mixing bowl.

 - Add wet ingredients and stir with a whisk or hand mixer.